derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-02/02/2024 16:13:32 : 3 Database Admins walked into a NoSQL bar.
+03/02/2024 16:15:05 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How many programmers does it take to change a lightbulb?
-None, that's a hardware problem.
+Hardware: The part of a computer that you can kick.
 <!-- replace-with-joke ends -->